ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ## Interoperability
 {: #blockchain-images-interop}

-Nodes that are deployed by using the {{site.data.keyword.blockchainfull_notm}} images can join the channels of other {{site.data.keyword.blockchainfull_notm}} offerings, such as {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 and {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}.
+Nodes that are deployed by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images can join the channels of other {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric offerings, such as {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 and {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}.
 Unless you connected an instance of the gRPC web proxy to the node, you cannot use the console to operate the images.
 You need to use Fabric tools to join existing channels that were created with a console or create new channels.

 ## Upgrading to new versions
 {: #blockchain-images-upgrade}

-You can upgrade your deployment to the latest version of the {{site.data.keyword.blockchainfull_notm}} images.
+You can upgrade your deployment to the latest version of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images.
 The latest images normally contain security or stability improvements, or use a higher version Hyperledger Fabric, allowing you to take advantage of the latest Fabric features.
 To upgrade your network, you need to back up the ledger and MSP data for each node and then manually upgrade the node binaries.
-For more information about upgrading a network that you deployed using the {{site.data.keyword.blockchainfull_notm}} images, see [Upgrading Your Network Components](https://hyperledger-fabric.readthedocs.io/en/release-2.2/upgrade.html){: external} in the Hyperledger Fabric documentation.
+For more information about upgrading a network that you deployed using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images, see [Upgrading Your Network Components](https://hyperledger-fabric.readthedocs.io/en/release-2.2/upgrade.html){: external} in the Hyperledger Fabric documentation.

 ## Getting support
 {: #blockchain-images-support}